-Trend: Up until now, ‘employee efficiency’ was the guiding force in office-design.
+Trend: Up until now, ’employee efficiency’ was the guiding force in office design.
 The arrangement of desks functioned to increase the collaboration between teams.
-Meeting rooms have conventionally been indoor halls with a one table seating arrangement.
-The pantry areas were chilling spots, alternate working space and casual meeting areas.
+Meeting rooms have conventionally been indoor halls with a one-table seating arrangement.
+The pantry areas were chilling spots, alternate working spaces, and casual meeting areas.
 Thus, the question now is whether such architecture follows the new social distancing norms?
 US-based furniture maker Steelcase released a report-cum-catalogue.
-The designs are very impressive and meet the new safety requirements.
+The designs are awe-inspiring and meet the latest safety requirements.

-Quick small scale solutions could be a restructuring of the office space.
-This will mean reconfiguring desks and enabling partitions.
+Quick small-scale solutions could be a restructuring of the office space.
+This office space change will mean reconfiguring desks and enabling partitions.
 There could also be a reverse trend of the adoption of the cubicle approach.
 And it will not be unusual to see group meetings taking place in wide outdoor spaces.
 Or, face-scanning technologies replacing finger-print driven biometrics to record employee attendance!
 So, until vaccines become widely available, technology will help employees’ return to offices.

 Theory: Artificial Intelligence and its products will dominate the workspace.
 Machines make a man’s existence obsolete.
 We are already dependent on big and small technologies for day-to-day activities.
 Hence, the dependence will only increase in the future.

-Facebook has been experimenting with futuristic desk setups.
+Facebook has been experimenting with futuristic desk set-ups.
 As a part of its new computing platform, it is trying to combine augmented and virtual reality.
 The idea is to switch easily between professional and personal.
-For instance, Zaha Hadid Architects headquarters gives a glimpse of the future workspace.
-It has contactless pathways, motion sensors, facial recognition, devices operated via smartphone apps, etc. The time has come to execute the on-paper blueprints and designs of “futuristic technology”.
+Recent Zaha Hadid Architects’ new headquarters gives a glimpse of the future workspace.
+To start, it has ‘contactless pathways.’
+Motion sensors, facial recognition, and devices operated via smartphone apps are other examples.
+Finally, the time has come to execute the on-paper blueprints and designs of “futuristic technology.”

-It is evident how the pandemic nurtured the growth of remote work world over.
+It is evident how the pandemic nurtured the growth of remote work the world over.
 The erstwhile comfortable office spaces are now getting reconfigured globally.
-There is no sure shot prediction of what the future of work would look like.
+There is no sure-shot prediction of what the future of work would look like.
 But we believe that the “futuristic” invention we saw on shows like Black Mirror will be our reality soon.